 The $NQ_F is only $20.00 per point ($5.00 per tick, four ticks per point), but moves faster, farther, and more erratically than the $ES_F.
-I have personally spent the last two years trading it, having 23 years previous equities trading experience, and I still find it challenging at times.
+I have spent the last two years trading $NQ_F, and even with over 30 years of experience trading equities I still find it challenging at times.

-No matter how hard you want to day trade with a sub-25K account, be forewarned that futures are a very, very tough and specialized asset class, and only a small number of new traders will ever be consistently profitable with them.
+No matter how hard you want to day trade with a sub-25K account, be forewarned that futures are a very, very tough and specialized asset class, and only a few traders will ever be consistently profitable with them.

 Like futures, forex has no day trading restrictions and ample leverage for small account traders.
 There has also been a proliferation of resources for learning about forex trading over the last few years.

 One of the benefits of trading forex over futures is that you can have a minimum size position that better relates risk-wise with a small account.
 As a beginning day trader you should stick will the most liquid crosses like the EUR/USD ($EURUSD).
-If you trade the EUR/TRY (Euro against the Turkish Lira), once again, put head in car door……
+If you are going to try to trade something like the EUR/TRY (Euro against the Turkish Lira), once again, put head in car door……

 Currencies have their own set of challenges.
-They do not trade like equities, however many traders feel that they do more closely respect the “rules” of technical analysis.
-Fortunately, StockTwits has a ton of forex blogs like FaithMightFX, Raghee Horner, The FX Cafe, StockTwitsFX and many great currency traders like my punk rock friend @NoDoji.
+They do not trade like equities, however, many traders feel that they do more closely respect the “rules” of technical analysis.
+Fortunately, there are many great currency traders out there to learn from.